 Glenn R. Jocher

 Mr. Jocher received his Bachelor of Science degree in Aeronautical and Astronautical Engineering from Purdue University in 2004.
-A modeling and simulation expert with over 10 years of industry experience on various Department of Defense (DoD) and Intelligence Community (IC) contracts, Mr. Jocher currently leads Ultralytics' modeling and simulation efforts on several government funded scientific initiatives.
+In 2014 Mr. Jocher founded Ultralytics with the core mission of better serving the IC and DoD research communities.
+A modeling and simulation expert with over 14 years of industry experience on various Department of Defense (DoD) and Intelligence Community (IC) contracts, Mr. Jocher currently leads Ultralytics' modeling, simulation, data science and machine learning efforts on various government and commercial sector initiatives.

 Kurtis Nishimura received his Ph.D. in high energy physics from the University of Hawaii in 2010, for the study of rare B meson decays at the Belle experiment in Tsukuba, Japan.
 During his graduate work and postdoctoral studies, he played a lead role in design, modeling, and analysis of novel particle identification detectors for future particle physics experiments.
 Kurtis joined Ultralytics in 2015 to work on Ultralytics neutron and antineutrino detection programs, with emphasis on high resolution timing using GSPS waveform sampling.
 Dr. Nishimura currently serves in an advisory capacity.